 After the data is completed it is possible to create an analytics rule for sending alerts for any activity based on the break-glass accounts.
 For creating a new analytics rule.

-- Open Azure Sentinel with minimal Contributor permissions
+- Open Microsoft Sentinel with minimal Contributor permissions

-- From the Azure Sentinel panel open the Analytics blade under the Configuration section.
+- From the Microsoft Sentinel panel open the Analytics blade under the Configuration section.